-GENERAL MATHEMATICS (F)
+General Mathematics (F)

 A review of general math skills, including computation, elementary algebra, and geometry.
 This course also covers the principle topics of high school algebra.
 Topics include solving equations and inequalities, polynomials and exponents, factoring, rational expressions, and equations and inequalities in two variables.
-Students are placed based on SAT/ACT scores.
+Students are placed based on SAT/ACT scores or WJU Placement Exam.
 Units are not applicable to degree program requirements.